-If you have been injured in a Portland car crash and you believe the collision was caused by another driver, contacting a car accident attorney in Portland to learn more about your legal options can be a step forward in the recovery process.
+If you have been injured in a car accident and you believe the collision was caused by another driver, contacting a Portland car accident lawyer to learn more about your legal options can be a step forward in the recovery process.

 … I would highly recommend reaching out to Richard and his firm if you require sound legal advice.

 Our founder – Richard Rizk – and associate lawyer Alex Pletch – have both been seriously injured in automotive collisions and understand the trauma that accident victims can face following an accident.

 The car accident lawyers at our law firm have experience handling auto accident cases and a proven track record of success – including a $695,000 recovery for a PDX shuttle driver that was hurt after being hit by an SUV and a $325,000 recovery for a male driver that was injured in a collision that was caused by an illegal u-turn driver.

 Mr. Rizk also spent many years as the in-house counsel for large insurance companies and as such, has a comprehensive understanding of how insurance companies approach damages claims.

 There are no upfront fees if you hire us and we only get paid when we obtain a recovery on your behalf.

 Our office has safe, off-street parking and is conveniently located at 434 South Iowa Street, just minutes from Interstate 5 and the Willamette River.